eabadir/PprobablyEqualsNP/EGPT/Entropy/Entropy_Complexity_MVP.md

 2.  **Existence of an Informationally Equivalent i.i.d.
 Source:** Proving that any system whose Rota-entropy corresponds to a uniform distribution is informationally equivalent to a mathematically definable i.i.d. source producing the same uniform statistics.
 3.  **Rota's Entropy & Computability Theorem (RECT) for i.i.d. binary processes:** Proving that a classical computer program simulating an i.i.d. binary source (represented by a tape of choices) has a computational complexity (defined as the number of choices processed) equal to the Shannon entropy (in bits) of selecting that specific sequence of choices.

-This guide provides the necessary definitions, theorem statements, current status of formalization (with references to Lean constructs in the `PPNP` namespace), and detailed Lean 4 proof stubs for incomplete parts.
+This guide provides the necessary definitions, theorem statements, current status of formalization (with references to Lean constructs in the `EGPT` namespace), and detailed Lean 4 proof stubs for incomplete parts.
 The goal is to facilitate collaborative work towards a complete, `sorry`-free formalization of these foundational results.
 The successful completion of the theorems outlined herein will form the bedrock for a subsequent project (detailed in a separate README) aiming to apply these results to model physical systems and address questions about their classical computability.

 ---